 Provide regular praise

 Gen Y are the X Factor/Facebook generation and have grown up expecting ‘fame’ or at the very least public recognition for their achievements.
 This may not sit easily with their managers, who are more used to keeping their heads down and getting the job done.
 If graduates are to remain engaged, however, it is important to provide regular praise, not just for the big achievements but also for the small steps along the way.
 Remember that Gen Y are used to sharing news of their activities and achievements in the digital world.
 The praise they crave doesn’t necessarily need to come directly from you as a manager.
 Having something they have achieved ‘liked’ or commented on by colleagues on line can be just as powerful.
-It’s a great opportunity to make use of the latest generation of HR portals or social platforms to provide a forum to share good news and encourage collaboration, which is available in our HR system.
+It’s a great opportunity to make use of the latest generation of HR portals or social platforms to provide a forum to share good news and encourage collaboration, which is available in HR systems like Cezanne HR.

 Hold up a mirror